 Enhance Your Business Model Today

-Developing an effective strategy to meet your company’s goals can be challenging, but utilizing business-level strategy can be helpful.
+Developing an effective strategy to meet your company's goals can be challenging, but utilizing a business-level strategy can be helpful.
 There are many different methods of business-level strategy that you, as a business owner, can incorporate.
-However, it’s useful to identify your company’s unique needs and market focus when choosing a strategy.
-If you’re ready to enhance your current business model, it’s highly encouraged to consider business-level strategy for your company.
+However, it's useful to identify your company's unique needs and market focus when choosing a strategy.
+If you're ready to enhance your current business model, it's highly encouraged to consider a business-level strategy for your company.